General Astronomy Session

 • *If it is overcast or raining, we extend part 1 of the show as cannot view through the telescopes.

-Part 3: (optional) Astrophotography
+Part 3: (optional) Astrophotography (weather permitting)

 • Alternatively bring an SD card that fits our canon camera.